bitmovin/bitmovin-javascript/README.md

 -----------

 The Bitmovin-Javascript API Client is closely modeled after our Bitmovin API Reference [Bitmovin API](https://bitmovin.com/encoding-documentation/bitmovin-api/).
-Each resource in the API Reference has a 1:1 corresponding mapping in our API Client.
+Each resource in the API Reference has a 1:1 mapping in our API Client.

-All methods return a `Promise` Object that will return the fetched input values from the API.
+All methods return a `Promise` Object that will return the fetched result values from the API.

 So for example the list all inputs call is defined as `GET v1/encoding/inputs` in our API-Reference and simply corresponds to: